-Pre-Retirement Indexation: Prior to conversion, pre-retirement inflation protection was enabled by using members' highest three-year average salary in the benefit calculation formula.
-Post-conversion, indexation has become conditional on the funded level of the Plan.
-However, there are some transitional indexation rules for the first three years.
-For indexation awarded during 2014 to 2016, pensionable salaries and the year's maximum pensionable earnings will be automatically indexed at 1.5 percent per annum.
-As this indexation is guaranteed, it is included in the Base Benefits, which are the guaranteed Plan benefits prior to any future contingent indexation.
-In 2017 and beyond, preretirement indexation will only be awarded if the funded benefits ratio (as determined at the April 1st immediately prior to the calendar year in which indexation is to be awarded) is greater than 100 percent.
-If the funded benefits ratio is below 100 percent then no indexation will be awarded in that year.
+Pre-Retirement Indexation: Benefits earned during 2014 to 2016 were automatically indexed at 1.5 percent per annum.
+As this indexation is guaranteed, it is included in the Base Benefits, which are the Plan benefits prior to any future contingent indexation.
+In 2017 and beyond, pre-retirement indexation will only be awarded if the funded benefits ratio (as determined at the April 1st immediately prior to the calendar year in which indexation is to be awarded) is greater than 100 percent.
 If there are years that full indexation is not awarded, and if the funded benefits ratio subsequently reaches 115 percent, then a portion of Plan funds is available to make up for missed indexation in the past.
 The maximum indexation is 100 percent of the increase in the Average Industrial Wage ("AIW") in Canada, however, if in any year the assets available to be spent on inflation protection are not adequate to provide the full amount, partial indexation will be awarded.

-Post-Retirement Indexation: Prior to conversion, the post-retirement benefit was automatically increased every year by 100 percent of the increase in CPI as measured over the previous year, to a maximum of six percent.
-Post-conversion, indexation has become conditional on the funded level of the Plan.
-However, there are some transitional indexation rules for the first three years.
-For 2014 to 2016, post-retirement indexation will automatically be awarded at 1.5 percent per annum.
-As this indexation is guaranteed, it is included in the Base Benefits, which are the Plan benefits prior to any future contingent indexation.
+Post-Retirement Indexation: For 2014 to 2016, post-retirement indexation was automatically awarded at 1.5 percent per annum.
+As this indexation is guaranteed, it is included in the Base Benefits.
 In 2017 and beyond, post-retirement indexation will only be awarded if the funded benefits ratio (as determined at the April 1st immediately prior to the calendar year in which indexation is to be awarded) is greater than 110 percent.
-If the funded benefits ratio is below 110 percent, then no post-retirement indexation will be awarded in that year.
-If there are years that full post-retirement indexation is not awarded, and if the funded benefit ratio subsequently reaches 118 percent, then a portion of Plan funds is available to make up for missed past indexation on a go-forward basis (i.e. no retroactive payments).
+If there are years that full post-retirement indexation of Plan funds is available to make up for missed past indexation on a go-forward basis (i.e. no retroactive payments).
 The maximum indexation is 100 percent of CPI; however, if the Plan cannot afford that amount, partial indexation will be awarded.
-Indexation also applies to deferred vested benefits and is applied in the same manner as the post-retirement indexation described above.
+Indexation also applies to deferred vested benefits and is applied in the same manner as the post-retirement indexation.